oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 In the above markdown example, the fixed, uneditable parts of the control are output first, follwed by a separate section marked, `Editable Content`.
 And below the editable content are the individual `Adds` that the profile makes, with each one marked by a header of the form, `## Control guidance_name`.
 You may edit the editable content and you may add new Control guidance headers with your own new content.
 Please refer to Markdown Specifications for Editable Content section to learn more on which headers are valid in Trestle.
 Then the command, `trestle author profile-assemble --name original_profile --markdown markdown_dir --output new_profile` will create a new OSCAL profile based on the original profile (specified) and the editable content in each control.

+In a cyclic operation of `generate-edit-assemble` you would simply be re-writing from and to the same json profile, in which case the `--name` is optional and you can just use `trestle author profile-assemble --profile_md --output my_profile`.
+This will assemble the markdown profile contents in directory `profile_md` into a json profile named `my_profile` but it will first use the existing `my_profile` json file as the parent profile and incorporate changes (due to user edits) in the markdown version of the profile.

 It's important to note that these operations only apply to the `Adds` in the profile itself - and nothing upstream of the profile is affected.
 Nor is anything else in the original profile lost or altered.
 In the example above, the section, `## Control my_guidance` was added by editing the generated control - and after `profile-assemble` it ended up as new guidance in the assembled profile.

+As in the other commands, `profile-generate` allows specification of a yaml header, and support of the `--preserve-header-values` flag.
+In addition, there is a `--set-parameters` flag that will set parameter values in the control based on the markdown header in the control along with any modifications specified by the profile for that control.
+Similarly, during assembly with `profile-assemble` the `--set-parameters` flag will set parameter values in the profile for the control based on the header in the control markdown file.

 ## Markdown Specifications for Editable Content.